Last updated: May 22, 2024

 When is a cash out refinance a good option?

-By refinancing your mortgage with a cash out option, you can borrow against the equity you have built up in your home to receive a lump sum in cash.
-While you are free to use the cash in just about any way you want, a cash out refinance is a good idea when you need to access your equity in your home to pay for large expenses such as home renovations, college tuition, medical bills, or elder care.
+While you are free to use the cash in just about any way you want, a cash out refinance may be a good idea when you need to access your equity in your home to pay for large expenses such as home renovations, college tuition, medical bills, or elder care.

 Another reason to consider a cash out refinance is to consolidate high-interest debt into a single, lower-interest mortgage payment.
 This can help you save money on interest and pay off debt from sources like credit cards or personal loans more quickly.
 In this situation, your new lender will most likely pay any of your previous lenders directly at the time of your loan closing.